ufsitblue/ufsitblue.github.io/ncae/ncae_vids_notes.md

 In terms of __routing the network traffic the way we want__, the Linux firewall program "firewalld" will be doing the magic for us.

 On CentOS machines:
-- Get info about the current firewall setup: `sudo firewall-cmd --list-all-zones
+* Get info about the current firewall setup: `sudo firewall-cmd --list-all-zones`
+    - A bunch of "zones" get spat out: block, dmz (what's a dmz?!), drop, external, home, internal, public, trusted, work,
+    - Pop quiz: what to do when the output of a terminal program is not big enough to fit on the screen all at once?
+    - Check to see what zone your current network interfaces are associated with (in the MiniHack setup eth0 and eth1 are listed under the "public" zone.)

+*